ppy/osu-wiki/news/2025/2025-11-21-osu-world-cup-2025-round-of-16-recap.md

     </audio>
 </div>

-I, as the writer of this column, cannot describe the track, or its map, made by our resident mad scientist [Ryuusei Aika](https://osu.ppy.sh/users/7777875), in good enough wording in a short enough word count.
+I, as the writer of this column, cannot describe the track, or its map, made by our resident mad scientist ::Ryuusei Aika::{ user-id=7777875 }, in good enough wording in a short enough word count.
 Just go [give it a quick listen](https://www.youtube.com/watch?v=_KgODmONdZA).
 It's less than two minutes of your time — I promise you'll understand why it defies description.

 It happened to captivate a lot of our players as well, so much so that it ended up being our second most popular pick in this week's pool.
 No more words come to mind, other than those often repeated in our stream chats during this round: *paling paling paling paling*.